WLW (AM): Shortwave operations

-In 1925 Crosley received a license for an experimental shortwave station, 8XAL (W8XAL after 1928).
-In August 1926 the company announced that it was planning to establish a shortwave link to relay programs from Cincinnati for retransmission by a newly acquired station, WARC, located near Boston, Massachusetts, however this link was never implemented.
+In 1925, Crosley received a license for an experimental shortwave station, 8XAL (W8XAL after 1928).
+In August 1926, the company announced that it was planning to establish a shortwave link to relay programs from Cincinnati for retransmission by a newly acquired station, WARC, located near Boston, Massachusetts, however this link was never implemented.

-In 1926 8XAL was on air with 100 watts, which increased to 10,000 watts in 1931.
-In 1940 the station was relicensed as a commercial station, with the callsign WLWO.
-In early 1941 it was operating with 75 kilowatts, with a program service particularly aimed at South America, and was known as "The Inter-Nation Station".
+In 1926, 8XAL was on air with 100 watts, which increased to 10,000 watts in 1931.
+During 1931, W8XAL simulcast WLW's programming, e.g. its Ohio School of the Air educational series.
+In 1940, the station was relicensed as a commercial station, with the callsign WLWO.
+In early 1941, it was operating with 75 kilowatts, with a program service particularly aimed at South America, and was known as "The Inter-Nation Station".

 The station transmitted on 5.69 MHz from 1924 to 1929 and 6.06 MHz (June 1929 – November 1, 1942).
 In 1941, operations were described as "the only international station in the United States authorized to operate on each of the six short-wave bands with unlimited frequencies and unlimited time.
-WLWO's assigned frequencies are: 6.08, 9.59, 11.71, 15.25, 17.80 and 21.65 megs", with programs in English, Spanish and Portuguese.
+WLWO's assigned frequencies are: 6.08, 9.59, 11.71, 15.25, 17.80, and 21.65 megs", with programs in English, Spanish and Portuguese.
 In 1943, Crosley engineers built the U.S. government's Bethany shortwave transmitter site, which was later taken over by the Voice of America.